bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 84°
-- Windy
+- Breezy and Mostly Clear
-- 62% humidity
+- 60% humidity
 - 18 mph wind
-- 4% cloud cover
+- 24% cloud cover
-- 39 AQI 🟩
+- 41 AQI 🟩
-- 0.62 inches of rain expected in the next 48 hours
+- 0.64 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>